anisahmed01/Environmental_Time_Series_Analysis-Delhi_Climate_Trends/README.md

-# Delhi Weather Data Analysis
+# Environmental Time-Series Analysis: Delhi Climate Trends (Delhi Weather)

 This project analyzes multi-year hourly weather data from Delhi to identify temperature, humidity, pressure, wind speed, and seasonal behavioral patterns.
 After cleaning and structuring the dataset, the analysis explores monthly and seasonal trends, extreme values, and variability to understand how Delhi’s climate shifts across the year.